vyperlang/vyper/docs/built-in-functions.rst

 .. warning::

-    It is recommended to deploy blueprints with the ERC-5202 preamble ``0xFE7100`` to guard them from being called as regular contracts.
+    It is recommended to deploy blueprints with an `ERC-5202 <https://eips.ethereum.org/EIPS/eip-5202>`_ preamble like ``0xFE7100`` to guard them from being called as regular contracts.
 This is particularly important for factories where the constructor has side effects (including ``SELFDESTRUCT``!), as those could get executed by *anybody* calling the blueprint contract directly.
-The ``code_offset=`` kwarg is provided to enable this pattern:
+The ``code_offset=`` kwarg is provided (and defaults to the ERC-5202 default of 3) to enable this pattern:

     .. code-block:: python